joshuarythomas/vehicleTracker/README.md

 - SCL = PIN 36

 H3LIS100DL (accelerometer) pin connection

 NC = Not connected it can be left floating

-Tghe left hand side numbers are the H3LIS100DL pins and the right hand side are the ESP32 pin numbers If the SA0 pad is connected to ground, the LSB value is ‘0’ (address is then 0011000b)
+The left hand side numbers are the H3LIS100DL pins and the right hand side are the ESP32 pin numbers

+If the SA0 pad is connected to ground, the LSB value is ‘0’ (address is then 0011000b)

 1. -> Pin 2 (Vdd)